 - Get outside.
 Have some fresh air.

-- If it’s possible take a nap.
+- If it’s possible to take a nap.

 - I don’t stay in dark spaces.

 My last panic attack was around this Christmas.
 I was super busy to create perfect Christmas for my perfect family ;).
-Soon I realise that my family won’t be perfect without me in it!
+Soon I realize that my family won’t be perfect without me in it!

 Calm down and be healthy,